UAlaska-IT/checksum_file/README.md

 * `mode` - Defaults to `0o644`.
 The permissions of the target file.
 * `include_path` - Defaults to `true`.
-Determines if the path information is recorded along with the checksum.
+Determines if path information is recorded along with the checksum.
 If true, a change to the source path (moving the source file) will cause the resource to converge and signal subscribers.
 The source path is canonicalized before recording so relative, absolute, double dots, and multiple slashes do not matter.
-* `include_metadata` - Default to `true`.
+* `include_metadata` - Defaults to `true`.
-For regular files, determines if metadata (permissions, times) are recorded along with the checksum.
+For regular files, determines if metadata is recorded along with the checksum.
-If true, changing owner, permissions or touching the source file will cause the resource to converge and signal subscribers.
+If true, changing owner, group, mode, or touching the source file will cause the resource to converge and signal subscribers.
 For directories, metadata is always included for the directory itself and its content.
-Due to a limitation of GNU tar, modified times are only accurate to one second for directory content.
+Due to a limitation of GNU tar, modification times are only accurate to one second for directory content.
-* `checksum_algorithm` - Default to `md5`.
+* `checksum_algorithm` - Defaults to `md5`.
 The algorithm to use.
 Supported values are `md5` and `sha1`, not case sensitive.